crmaykish/project-rogue/README.md

 Duplicating a lot of effort here.
 Maybe just have effects take user, target, and world.
 Then make abilities/modifiers/etc just a collection of effects.

+Keep the world/targets/etc out of items, store effects at the actor level?

+Items and abilities will have a collection of effects

+Need some concept of buff/debuff too (probably just stats)

+Abilities and effects are pretty similar.
+Interface for something that modifies an actor and the world?